Living in a Shared Building

 There is a deliveries lift in the service rooms which should be used for moving furniture and all goods including bicycles.
 The only exceptions to this are wheelchairs and children’s buggies.

 Residents doing general and supermarket online shopping must indicate on all order forms that delivery vans go round to the side car park and drivers use the intercom by the side door.
 No online deliveries should come through the main entrance using the passenger lifts.
 It is the responsibility of each resident to ensure that the delivery companies they employ follow this rule.

-Parking at Northwood Hall is not a right of the leaseholders but a permission by the lessors.
+Parking at Northwood Hall is not a right of the leaseholders but a permission by the freeholder.

-Parking is monitored, with annual Northwood Hall parking permits available from the porter to display in your vehicle at all times.
+Parking is monitored, with Northwood Hall parking permits available from KMP Management.
+These must be displayed in your vehicle at all times.
 Residents' permits and visitors' permits are free to residents.

 Always use the designated parking spaces, and respect the disabled, parent & child, short stay and loading designations.
 Incorrectly parked vehicles or those not displaying a valid permit may be served with penalty charge notices.

 If you wish to park an untaxed vehicle pending sale you must obtain a statutory off-road notification (SORN) from the Driver and Vehicle Licensing Agency (DVLA), advise the Porter, and ensure the vehicle is regularly cleaned so it does not look abandoned.

 There is a waiting list for spaces in the Northwood Hall bike sheds (there are two – one in the side car park and another going down into the rear car park.
 Applications for spaces can be made with the porter.
 Once a space is allocated a code or a key is provided for access plus a brass numbered tag which must be attached to the bike so that when the sheds are checked it is clear the bike is parked with permission.
 This is at the owner’s risk so locking the bike inside the shed is advisable.
 A fee is charged per key and tag so please return at the end of tenancy.